pasqal-io/emulators/docs/emu_sv/index.md

 # Welcome to emu-sv

 You have found the documentation for emu-sv.
 The emulator **emu-sv** is a backend for the [Pulser low-level Quantum Programming toolkit](https://pulser.readthedocs.io) that lets you run quantum algorithms on a simulated device, using GPU acceleration if available.
 More in depth, emu-sv is designed to **emu**late the dynamics of programmable arrays of neutral atoms, using the **s**tate **v**ector representation.
-Our benchmarks indicate that on the gpu emu-sv is both faster and more accurate than emu-mps wherever a simulation fits in memory.
-For typical sequences this means up to ~27 qubits.
+Our benchmarks indicate that on the GPU emu-sv is both faster and more accurate than emu-mps wherever a simulation fits in memory.
+For typical sequences this means up to
+~25 but using a A100 40GB GPU ~27 qubits.

 ## Supported features